aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_argocd_basics/020-argocd-applicationset.md

 ![With ApplicationSet](/static/images/with-applicationset.png)

-Think of an ApplicationSet as a factory for Applications.
+Think of an ApplicationSet as a factory for ArgoCD Applications.
 It defines a template and uses generators to create multiple Application objects.

 ![ApplicationSet Template](/static/images/applicationset-template.png)

-### 2. Static List Generator
+# Static List Generator
-Let’s create an ApplicationSet that deploys the Guestbook application to list of clusters.
+Let’s create an ApplicationSet that deploys the guestbook ArgoCD Application to list of clusters.
 In this example to hub-cluster.

+### 1. Create guestbook ApplicationSet

 <!-- prettier-ignore-start -->
-:::code{showCopyAction=true showLineNumbers=false language=json highlightLines='12,13,14,15,16,17'}
+:::code{showCopyAction=true showLineNumbers=true language=json highlightLines='12,13,14,15,16,17,25'}
 cd ~/environment/basics
 cat <<'EOF' >> ~/environment/basics/guestbookApplicationSet.yaml
 apiVersion: argoproj.io/v1alpha1